AI4Finance-Foundation/FinGPT/fingpt/FinGPT_sentiment/README.md

 pip install -r requirements.txt
 ```

 3. Instructions on how to run the model, fine-tune, or evaluate can be found in the respective directories (`instruction-FinGPT`, `multisource_retrieval`).
-Note the generated .csv file from multisource_retrieval is the input for instruction tuned LLM during evaluation.
+Note the generated .csv file from multisource_retrieval is the input for the instruction-tuned LLM during evaluation.

 ## Citation